 Then I remembered some pine cones I had tucked away in one of the Christmas boxes in the basement.

 This pot will take a lot of wind being exposed in the front of the house as it is, so just laying the pine cones in the greenery wasn’t a good idea.
 So, I improvised using some barbecue skewers and hot glue!

 This time, I just set the ugly black pot it came in right inside a better pot that I already had.

 Of course, this one got a buffalo plaid bow, too.
-And some more tucking, arranging and embellishment-adding.
+And some more tucking, arranging, and embellishment-adding.

-Since this one will be more protected inside our porch, I added battery operated fairy lights and a red cardinal from the Dollar Tree.
+Since this one will be more protected inside our porch, I added battery-operated fairy lights and a red cardinal from the Dollar Tree.

 Here is the final result.